junobuild/docs/docs/terminology.md

 ## Cycles

 Cycles are used to pay for [infrastructure] usage.
-Your [mission control] or [satellite] consumes cycles while it's active.
+Your [satellite], [mission control] or [orbiter] consume cycles while they are active.

 The amount of cycles available determines whether a module will be active, inactive, or eventually decommissioned (deleted).